-In recent years, several vaccines containing nonaluminum adjuvants have been licensed for use in the United States for the prevention of various infectious diseases.
-These include AS01B (in Shingrix, recombinant zoster subunit vaccine) (119), MF59 (in Fluad Quadrivalent [aIIV4]) (120), and cytosine phosphoguanine oligodeoxynucleotide (in Heplisav-B, a recombinant hepatitis B surface antigen vaccine) (121).
+In recent years, multiple vaccines containing nonaluminum adjuvants have been licensed for use in the United States for the prevention of various infectious diseases.
+Examples include AS01_B (in Shingrix, recombinant zoster subunit vaccine) (146), AS01_F (in Arexy, respiratory syncytial virus vaccine) (147) MF59 (in Fluad Quadrivalent [aIIV4]) (56), and cytosine phosphoguanine oligodeoxynucleotide (in Heplisav-B, a recombinant hepatitis B surface antigen vaccine) (148).
 Data are limited regarding coadministration of these vaccines with other adjuvanted or nonadjuvanted vaccines, including COVID-19 vaccines.
-Coadministration of Shingrix with nonadjuvanted IIV4 has been studied, and no evidence of decreased immunogenicity or safety concerns was noted (122).
-The immunogenicity and safety of simultaneous or sequential administration of two nonaluminum adjuvant-containing vaccines have not been evaluated, and the ideal interval between such vaccines when given sequentially is not known.
-In the study of Shingrix and IIV4 (122), most reactogenicity symptoms resolved within 4 days.
+Coadministration of Shingrix with nonadjuvanted IIV4 has been studied, and no evidence of decreased immunogenicity or safety concerns was noted (149).
+Data on the immunogenicity and safety of simultaneous or sequential administration of two nonaluminum adjuvantcontaining vaccines are limited, and the ideal interval between such vaccines when given sequentially is not known.
+In the study of Shingrix and IIV4 (149), most reactogenicity symptoms resolved within 4 days.
 Because of the limited data on the safety of simultaneous administration of two or more vaccines containing nonaluminum adjuvants and the availability of nonadjuvanted influenza vaccine options, selection of a nonadjuvanted influenza vaccine may be considered in situations in which influenza vaccine and another vaccine containing a nonaluminum adjuvant are to be administered concomitantly.
 However, influenza vaccination should not be delayed if a specific vaccine is not available.
-As recommended for all vaccines, vaccines with nonaluminum adjuvants should be administered at separate anatomic sites from other vaccines that are given concomitantly (42).
+As recommended for all vaccines, vaccines with nonaluminum adjuvants should be administered at separate anatomic sites from other vaccines that are given concomitantly (47).